Find a Hoarding Therapist

 206 North Randolph Street, Champaign, Illinois 61820

 Kevin Shepherd is a Licensed Clinical Social Worker (LCSW) in Champaign, Illinois and has been in practice for 11 years.
-They treat Hoarding, Conflict Resolution, Life Transitions.
+They treat Hoarding, Men's Issues, Depression.

 I am experienced in working with people with a variety of challenges and mental health concerns especially those centered around academic stress.